matcha-ai/matcha/docs/tensor/jit.md

 Currently, JIT performs the following optimizations.
 For more in-depth description, refer to [`engine::Pass`](engine/lambda/passes).

+- Constant propagation - pre-caches tensors that can be deterministically computed in compile-time rather than in run-time
+- Copy propagation - eliminates unnecessary identities
+- Dead code elimination (DCE) - prunes operations that no direct effect or side effect depends on
 - Inline expansion - recursively inlines all nested Matcha functions to allow for further interprocedural optimizations
-- Dead code elimination (DCE) - prunes operations that no direct effect or side effect depends on
-- Copy propagation - eliminates unnecessary identities
-- Constant propagation - pre-caches tensors that can be deterministically computed in compile-time rather than in run-time
+- Matmul fusion - fuses matrix multiplications with adjacent transpose operations

 ## To JIT or not to JIT